tmtowtdi/WaXWorks/README.md

 ## Things that need fixifying

-Code and documentation that need to be fixed are marked with the string "CHECK".  ack for that and fix the issues.
+* Code and documentation that need to be fixed are marked with the string "CHECK".  ack for that and fix the issues.

+* All attributes that isa either Path::Class::Dir or Path::Class::File need to allow coercions from Str

+* Change all instances of "use v5.10" to "use v5.14" - I'm using block packages, which requires 5.14.

+* I'm not in love with the modules that are determining their own root using FindBin; something else should be doing that.

+* TestSound works on Windows, does nothing (good or bad) on Ubuntu
+  * at least it worked at some point; I dicked with things since then so I may have messed it up.
+Need more testing.

+* MenuItem helpstrings are also not showing up on Ubuntu (but they are on windows).

 ## Status